DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - The `initialValue` for the card.
 If not specified this will default to zero.
 - If applicable, the validity period of the card.
 This is specified by stating either or both of `startDate` and `expires` parameters.

-For the response of this call, you need to retain the `cardId` which is necessary for the following call.
+From the response of this call, you need to retain the `cardId` which is necessary for the following call.

 ### Retrieve the Code